-Overall, candidates produced work which was engaging and often highly convincing as a published blog.
-Similarly, the majority of commentaries at all levels included carefully considered ideas about audience, purpose and context and comments on these ideas that showed some insight.
+Overall, candidates produced work which was often engaging and sometimes highly convincing as a presentation to a listening audience.
+Similarly, many commentaries at all levels included carefully considered ideas about audience, purpose and context and comments on these ideas that showed some insight.
 Centres continue to prepare candidates for the exam in a way that enables then to demonstrate their ability to write both creatively and analytically.